leftlogic/ffconf/src/details/index.md

 If you plan to bring a laptop/device, make sure it's fully charged for the day, as we only have a handful of charging stations in the venue.

-There is no wifi.
+Do not rely on there being wifi.
 I mean, it's a cinema, why would it have the internets!
 Network coverage however is very good, so you can tether your mobile phone or bring your own mifi or dongle, etc.

 Err on the side of low tech and an open mind and you'll get the most from the event!